 On paper, the vaccination system in Russia is similar to other European countries.
-It’s not always easy to navigate the local requirements in Russian, though.
-How can you keep your vaccinations in Russia up-to-date?
+However, it’s not always easy to navigate the local requirements in Russian, especially if you can’t read the language.
+Furthermore, finding information about vaccinations in the country might be nerve-wracking.

-If you are moving to Russia, you might want to know more about the vaccination recommendations prior to your travel.
-However, finding information about vaccinations in Russia might be nerve-wracking, especially if you can’t read Russian.
-This guide explains everything you need to know about getting your shots in Russia – or those required before you move.
+So, to help you out, this guide explains everything you need to know about getting your shots in Russia – or those required before you move.

 If you are looking for more details about the Russian healthcare system, such as how to register with a Russian doctor or how health insurance works in Russia, take a look at our guide to Russia’s healthcare basics.